U.S. trade deficit drops sharply in February

 The deficit fell to $43.6-billion in February, 9.6 per cent below January’s deficit of $48.2-billion, the Commerce Department reported Tuesday.
 Exports rose a tiny 0.2 per cent to $192.9-billion.
 Imports dropped 1.8 per cent to $236.4-billion as the flow of Chinese goods tumbled by $8.6-billion, led by a big drop in cellphone imports.

-The politically sensitive trade deficit with China narrowed to $23-billion, 26.6 per cent below the January total.
+The politically sensitive trade deficit with China narrowed in February to $23-billion, 26.6 per cent below the January total.
 President Donald Trump, who was sharply critical of Chinese trade practices during last year’s presidential campaign, will hold his first meeting with Chinese President Xi Jinping later this week in Florida.

 In a tweet last week, Trump said that his meeting at Mar-a-Lago with the Chinese leader would be “a very difficult one in that we can no longer have massive trade deficits and job losses.”